UpStride/tutorial/deep-complex-networks/README.md

 * `--optimizer.clipnorm` clips the gradient norm which are above 1.0
 * `--optimizer.weight_decay` This is actually the L2 weight decay applied on the kernel_regularizer for the linear layers and not decay of the optimizer.
 * `--model.conversion_params.tf2up_strategy` learned strategy used in DCN paper to learn the imaginary parts
-* `--model.conversion_params.up2tf_strategy` concat strategy is used to stack the real and imageinary parts on the channel dimension.
+* `--model.conversion_params.up2tf_strategy` concat strategy is used to stack the real and imaginary parts on the channel dimension.

 __Training and evaluation on CIFAR100__: